KlingonDragon/notebook/Misc/Politics.md

 ## Home Affairs
 - Return to 'bobby on the beat' community policing
+- Decriminalise brothels to provide a clean and safe space for prostitutes to work

 ## Foreign Affairs
 - Develop the commonwealth into a greater free trade, common defence, and common travel area.